 The hybrid learning format is a combination of online lectures and didactic activities that go hand-in-hand with on-campus, hand-on labs and/or off campus learning experiences.
 With the online learning portion, a majority of the instruction is asynchronous, meaning a student is able to complete the assigned work on their own schedule (within a certain time frame).
 Assignments and homework are accessible 24 hours a day/seven days per week through the online Learning Management System.

-There are certain programs that fit into the schedule of attending on-campus labs for two days a week.
+There are hybrid programs that fit into the schedule of attending on-campus labs for two days a week.
 These are:

 - Electrical Technology (CT only)